albizures/react-take/README.md

 Returns the value of the given item, and subscribes the component to the item updates

-### createStruct(key: string, defaultValue?): Token

-Creates a new struct and returns its 'id'

-### useStruct(token: Token, defaultValue?): [value, Setter]

-Similar to React.useState, returns a tuples where the first element is the struct value and the second is a setter function for any item in the struc

-### useSetStruct(token: Token): Setter

-Returns a setter function for any item in given struct, without subscribing the component to the struct updates

-### useStructValue(token: Token<T>, defaultValue?):

-Returns the struct value, and subscribes the component to the struct updates and any item update

-### useStructItem(token: Token, item: string | number, defaultValue?): [value, Setter]

-Returns the item value in the given struct, and subscribes the component to the struct updates

-### useSetStructItem(token: Token, item: string | number): Setter

-Returns a setter function for an item in given struct, without subscribing the component to the item updates

-### useStructItemValue(token: Token, item: string | number, defaultValue?): value

-Returns the item value in the given struct, and subscribes the component to the item updates

 ## Feedback

 If you have any feedback, please reach out to us at [@albzrs](https://twitter.com/albzrs)